This post may include affiliate links or compensated content. Click here for our disclosure policy

-I’ve never been very optimistic about making a living doing surveys.
+I’ve never been very optimistic about making money doing surveys.
 It’s not that you can’t make money, but I don’t believe you can make steady, regular income needed to pay the rent.
 However, if you’re looking to supplement your income or earn mad money, surveys can be a fun way to do that.
-Since I get asked about surveys a lot, I thought I’d answer the most common questions, and provide some tips on how to maximize cash and prizes from surveys.
-I’ve also posted a few survey companies you can check out if you’re interested in learning more about surveys.
+Since I get asked about making money taking surveys a lot, I thought I’d answer the most common questions, and provide some tips on how to maximize cash and prizes from surveys.
+I’ve also posted a few survey companies you can check out if you’re interested in learning more on how to get paid to take surveys online.

 What are surveys?

-Surveys are questionnaires provided by companies who are seeking feedback from a specific market, usually about their buying habits.
+Surveys are questionnaires provided by companies who are seeking feedback from a specific market, usually about their buying habits and demographics (i.e. home ownership vs renting, education level etc).
 Surveys are not new, but in the past they came in the mail.
-Today, you can do surveys online or through mobile apps.
+Today, you can making money doing surveys online or through mobile apps.

 Are surveys a scam?

-With that said, surveys don’t require any skill or experience, and are a fun way to bring in a little extra.
+With that said, surveys don’t require any skill or experience, and are a fun way to bring in a little extra money.
 However, they can be time consuming.
-Most surveys will tell you how long the survey will take (usually 5 to 20 minutes).
+Most online survey sites will tell you how long the survey will take (usually 5 to 20 minutes).
 Further, to make any significant amount of money, you need to belong to several survey sites to have the most amount of surveys possible to take (I have a list of sites below).

-Do I have to give them all that information about me?
+Do you have to give them all that information about yourself?

-What do I need to know that isn’t usually mentioned?
+What do I need to know about paid surveys that isn’t usually mentioned?

 The people I’ve met who seem to make the most money (or giftcards/free stuff) from surveys spend a lot of time at it and participate through more than one survey company.
 Many sites will email you about new surveys, while others you’ll want to set a time to check in with.
 Making more than a hundred dollars a month requires you to check for and do surveys everyday.
 While you may not have one you qualify for everyday, you don’t want to miss any either.
 A good plan is to check with your survey sites in the morning and evening each day.